Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

 This document contains certain forward-looking statements based on the currently held beliefs and assumptions of the management of GMR Infrastructure Limited, which are expressed in good faith, and in its opinion and judgment, are fairly reasonable.
 For this purpose, forward- looking statements mean statements, remarks or forecasts that address activities, events, conditions or developments that the Company expects or anticipates which may occur in the future.
-Because of the inherent risks and uncertainties in the social and economic scenarios the actual events, results or performances can differ materially and substantially from those indicated by these statements.
+Because of the inherent risks and uncertainties in the social and economic scenarios, the actual events, results or performance can differ materially and substantially from those indicated by these statements.
 GMR Infrastructure Limited disclaims any obligation to update these forward-looking statements to reflect future events or developments.

 Airport Sector Outlook and Future Plan